-- Their personalities contains both good and bad qualities and are also addresses as flawed heroes.
+- Their personalities contain both good and bad qualities and are also addressed as flawed heroes.

-- Antiheroes often possesses dark personality traits and an underlying pathos.
+- Antiheroes often possess dark personality traits and underlying pathos.

-- Ultimately, an antihero do the right thing but they may not guarantee their methods to be right or ideal.
+- Ultimately, an antihero does the right thing but they may not guarantee their methods to be right or ideal.